jgte/zh/en_intro.md

 [http://jgte.github.io/zh/en/intro](http://jgte.github.io/zh/en/intro)

 **Please read this page and description of the [Conditions of *Alojamento da Rua da Fonte*](http://jgte.github.io/zh/en/desc)**.
 It may also be interesting to you to learn some [Information about Zambujeira do Mar](http://jgte.github.io/zh/en/whattodo).
+The renting costs and reservation process are available [here](http://jgte.github.io/zh/en/price).

 # House contacts